catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  +-----------------+--------------------------------------+

-Now let's set up a subnet of the network we have just created.
-We are going to do this so we can use part of the ``vrrp-net`` as a dynamically assigned pool of addresses and reserve the rest of the addresses for manual assignment.
-In this case the pool addresses are in the range 2-200 while the remainder of the ``/24`` will be statically assigned.
+Next, set up a subnet of the network you have just created.
+You are going to do this so you can use part of the ``vrrp-net`` as a dynamically assigned pool of addresses and reserve the rest of the addresses for manual assignment.
+In this case, the pool addresses are in the range 2-200, while the remainder of the ``/24`` will be statically assigned.

 .. code-block:: bash